trueaniki/providers-composer/README.md

 # Providers Composer

-A utility library for composing multiple React Context Providers into a single component.
+A utility library for composing multiple React Context Providers into a single component with full TypeScript support.

+## Features

+- **Type Safe**: Fully typed with TypeScript, providing autocomplete and type checking for provider props
+- **Composable**: Combine multiple providers without excessive nesting
+- **Flexible**: Pass props to providers in a clean, intuitive way
+- **Simple API**: Easy to understand and implement

 ## Installation